 - 7.1 In order to manage and improve attendance effectively, the DfE has identified the following key expectations of schools: - 1.
-Develop and maintain a whole school culture that promotes the benefits of high attendance. - 2.
-Have a clear school attendance policy, which all staff, pupils and parents understand. - 3.
-Accurately complete admissions and attendance registers and have effective day to day processes in place to follow-up absence. - 4.
-Regularly monitor and analyse attendance and absence data to identify pupils or cohorts that require support with their attendance and put effective strategies in place. - 5.
-Build strong relationships with families, listen to and understand barriers to attendance and work with families to remove them. - 6.
-Share information and work collaboratively with other schools in the area, local authorities and other partners when absence is at risk of becoming persistent or severe.
+Build strong relationships and work jointly with families, listening to and understanding barriers to attendance and working in partnership with families to remove them. - 2.
+Develop and maintain a whole school culture that promotes the benefits of high attendance. - 3.
+Have a clear school attendance policy, which all staff, pupils and parents understand. - 4.
+Accurately complete admissions and attendance registers and have effective day to day processes in place to follow-up absence.

+- 5. Regularly monitor and analyse attendance and absence data to identify pupils or cohorts that require support with their attendance and put effective strategies in place. - 6.
+Share information and work collaboratively with other schools in the area, local authorities and other partners when absence is at risk of becoming persistent or severe. - 7.
+Be particularly mindful of pupils absent from school due to mental or physical ill health or their special educational needs and/or disabilities, and provide them with additional support.